rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

   file_path: <Path to write>
 ```

+I don't know about you, but this is pretty in my eyes.
+It looks prettier in a
-Yes, I hear you.
-This is still a configuration file, and someone has to write these configurations down.
-But hey, Rome wasn't built in a day.
+proper Text Editor as well.
+And yes, I hear you.
+This is still a configuration
+file, and someone has to write these configurations down.
+But hey, Rome wasn't
+built in a day.
 This was just the first step.
-Once I was happy with the framework, the plan was to work on creating a user-friendly interface with all the bells and whistles.
+Once I was happy with the
+framework, the plan was to work on creating a user-friendly interface with all
+the bells and whistles.

 I know, I know, I could've started working on it in parallel.
-But here's a little secret: I don't know how to create a GUI with drag and drop functionalities.
+But here's a
+little secret: I don't know how to create a GUI with drag and drop
+functionalities.